bpalij/github-10-kyiv/README.md

-WARNING: DO NOT use npm install or npm i, it can cause high severity vulnerability in tar module!
+WARNING: DO NOT use npm install or npm i, it will cause high severity vulnerability in tar module!
 Use npm ci instead.